Security Team

 Low Reflected XSS with limited impact 1 000 – 3 000 CZK

-We reserve the right not to award a bounty if the vulnerability does not meet the program criteria.
+We reserve the right not to grant a reward if the report does not meet the program criteria.